A Decomposition Lemma in Convex Integration via Classical Algebraic Geometry: The intersections in real projective spaces

-In \cite{ALP_1965} \cite{ALP_1966_correction}, Adams, Lax, and Phillips determined the maximum dimension of invertible spaces of symmetric real matrices via the property of $8$-periodicity of Radon-Hurwitz number $\rho(n)$ and elementary construction as in Example \ref{construction example}, while the upper bound is obtained by invoking the deep theorem of Adams \cite{Adams_1962_vecotrfields}.
+In \cite{ALP_1965,ALP_1966_correction}, Adams, Lax, and Phillips determined the maximum dimension of invertible spaces of symmetric real matrices using the 8-fold periodicity of the Radon--Hurwitz number and an elementary construction as in Proposition \ref{prop-construction of W_n}, while the upper bound relies on Adams's theorem \ref{adams theorem} from \cite{Adams_1962_vectorfields}.